The Walking Dead (comic book): Television adaptation and spin-offs

-The fifth season premiered on October 12, 2014, with Scott M. Gimple as the show's third showrunner.
+With the premiere of the fourth season in 2013, Scott M. Gimple became the show's third showrunner.
 Gimple has said that he would stay closer in line to the comic book series events "as much as possible", but ultimately remix stories with certain characters, referencing original characters introduced to the show and deceased characters alive in the comic book as a reason for this.
-Robert Kirkman himself has mentioned that the series will follow much closer to the comic series with Gimple's run.
-With the series' ninth season, which started broadcast in October 2018, Angela Kang was promoted to showrunner with Gimple now in charge of all Walking Dead properties at AMC.
-This also was accompanied by the largest deviation from the comics, with the departure of Rick Grimes, played by Andrew Lincoln, from the show, though Lincoln will reprise Rick in three feature-length films to be produced as AMC Originals that continue Rick's story with Kirkman's involvement.
+Robert Kirkman commented that he believed the series would be much closer to the comic series under Gimple.
+With the series' ninth season, which started broadcast in October 2018, Angela Kang was promoted to showrunner with Gimple becoming in charge of all Walking Dead properties at AMC.
+These included multiple spin-off series, continuing even after the main series concluded.
+These include Fear the Walking Dead, The Walking Dead: World Beyond, Tales of the Walking Dead, The Walking Dead: Dead City, The Walking Dead: Daryl Dixon, and The Walking Dead: The Ones Who Live.
+These spin-offs either introduce new characters and settings to the universe or continue plot threads from the original television series, with little connection to the comics.